Cheeger-M\"uller theorem for a wedge singularity along an embedded submanifold: Intersection R-torsion for wedges along a submanifold

-\begin{remark} Since the cellular intersection chain complex $(IC^{\mathfrak{p}}_\bullet(\overline{M}), \partial_\bullet)$ is a subcomplex of the cellular chain complex $(C_\bullet (\overline{M}), \partial_\bullet)$ we can not always fix the preferred basis as cell base like in the smooth case.
-Therefore, we choose as preferred basis each cell that satisfies the intersection condition, if they exist, and to complete this set of generators to a basis, we choose integral chains, in the sense of the first named author and Spreafico \cite[Lemma 7.3]{HS2020}, \ie cell chains with coefficients integer numbers. \end{remark}
+\begin{remark} Since the simplicial intersection chain complex $(IC^{\mathfrak{p}}_\bullet(\overline{M}), \partial_\bullet)$ is a subcomplex of the chain complex $(C_\bullet (\overline{M}), \partial_\bullet)$ we can not always fix the preferred basis as in the smooth case.
+Therefore, we choose as preferred basis each simplex that satisfies the intersection condition, if they exist, and to complete this set of generators to a basis, we choose integral chains, in the sense of the first named author and Spreafico \cite[Lemma 7.3]{HS2020}, \ie simplicial chains with coefficients integer numbers. \end{remark}

+\begin{remark} We may use a cellular chain complex in Definition \ref{Def-IRtorsion}.
+To do this, we need to extend the definition of the cellular intersection chain complex from \cite{HS2020} to a space with a wedge singularity.
+This extension should be feasible because of the rich structure of the tubular neighborhood, which reduces the problem to the cellular intersection chain complex of the fiber, which is a cone. \end{remark}

 Since $\overline{M}$ is smooth, it is a homology manifold and the Poincaré duality holds.
 Thus the intersection homology $IH^{\mathfrak{p}}_*(\overline{M}):= H_*(IC^{\mathfrak{p}}_\bullet(\overline{M}), \partial_\bullet)$ from Goresky and MacPherson \cite{GM1} coincides with the usual homology theory $H_*(\overline{M}):=H_*(C_\bullet (\overline{M}), \partial_\bullet)$, and the de Rham integration map together with duality defines an isomorphism